bootdotdev/blog/content/golang/best-ways-to-learn-golang.md

 Don’t hesitate to try out multiple methods listed above, especially the free ones, and create your perfect learning environment.

-In the meantime, audit our [Go Mastery course for free](https://boot.dev/learn/learn-golang), and head over to our playground for some light coding practice!
+In the meantime, audit our [Learn Go course for free](https://boot.dev/learn/learn-golang), and head over to our playground for some light coding practice!